Skip to content

 orcho evidence --format md

-Then inspect the project diff:
+Then inspect the project checkout and recent commit history:

 Terminal window